Suggest a Songfact / Artistfact

-A Folk singer named John Stewart wrote this song.
+A folk singer named John Stewart wrote this song.
 Stewart was a member of The Kingston Trio from 1961 to 1967, and he wrote this shortly after leaving the group and teaming up with a pre-famous John Denver.
 In 1968, Stewart became the official musician of the Democratic party, which involved traveling with Senator Robert Kennedy during his Presidential campaign.
-In 1979 he had a top 5 US hit with "Gold." (thanks, Edward Pearce - Ashford, Kent, England)
+In 1979 he had a Top 5 US hit with "Gold."

 This was the Monkees' last #1 single before they drifted apart.
 It was soon knocked out of #1 by The Beatles "Hello Goodbye

 The song was covered by Anne Murray in 1979.
-Her version reached #3 on the U.S. country singles chart and #12 on the Billboard Hot 100.
+Her version reached #3 on the US Country chart and #12 on the Billboard Hot 100.

 The song returned to the Hot 100 for a third time in 1986 when a re-tooled version by the reunited Monkees peaked at #79.

 A version by Olivia Newton-John appears in the 2011 movie A Few Best Men

 , in which she also has a role.

 To appease their record label, the Monkees had to make one small change to Stewart's lyrics.
 The group's drummer Micky Dolenz explains: "As we sing it, there's a line 'Now, you know how happy I can be.'
 John wrote 'Now, you know how funky I can be.'
 But the music department said, 'The Monkees are not singing the word 'funky.''
 [Laughs] Funky meant oily, and greasy, and sexy - and they weren't going to have us say it."